 Need a Bilingual Website?

 Mexicans prefer to do business with friends.
 Be friendly, build relationships, be trustworthy, and provide an excellent value to your Mexican business partners.
-Friendship and trustworthiness is universal, and it will especially help you with your work in Mexico.
+Friendship and trustworthiness is universal, and it will especially help you with your work adapting to the culture in Mexico.

 Take Advantage of Mexican Ingenuity

 When doing business in Mexico, cultural differences can lead to surprises.
 Instead of blindly forcing your headquarters’ mentality on your Mexican workers, be flexible.
 Take advantage of the unique strengths of the local talent.

 Ibarra says that Mexican workers are smart and inventive.
 They can do many things with few resources, and they are flexible.
 Therefore, many innovations come out of Mexican factories when the employees are allowed to innovate.